Acute Psychiatric Emergencies - - E-Book

 1.3 Close working between emergency and psychiatry staff

-The safe and successful management of people with acute mental health problems requires close working between emergency/acute hospital teams and liaison mental health teams.
-Each team needs to carry out their own tasks, be aware of each other’s skills and work collaboratively to ensure the best possible outcome.
+The safe and successful management of people with acute mental health problems requires close working between emergency/acute hospital teams with liaison mental health teams.
+Each team needs to carry out their own tasks, be aware of each other’s skills, and work collaboratively to ensure the best possible outcome.

 1.4 Communication

 Good communication and basic rapport building with a person with acute mental illness are essential.
 Communication is no less important with families of patients and with clinical colleagues – especially between those of different disciplines.
-Detailed records of current clinical findings, the patient’s history, prior mental health records, physical test results and management plans must be completed, and communicated to staff who will be taking over the care of the patient when they leave the ED.
+Detailed records of current clinical findings, the patient’s history, prior mental health records, physical test results and management plans must be completed, and communicated to staff who will be taking over the care of the patient when he/she leaves the emergency department.

 1.5 Consent